daestrada911-dot/final-project-proposal/README.md

 ---

 ### 👨‍💻 Author
+Thank you for professor pogue and chatgpt
 **Diego Adolfo Estrada**
 [@daestrada911-dot](https://github.com/daestrada911-dot)

 ---
-Thankyou for professor poge and chat gppt
+Thank you for professor pogue and chatgpt
 *Final Project – Lewis University • Intro to Computer Science*